rajabishek/java-essentials/manuscript/03_oops.md

 > - The java file name must exactly match the name of the public class present in it.
 > - The class where the entry must start must have the `public static void main(String[] args)` method declaration.
 > - Instance variable can be accessed using the dot syntax, i.e `object.data`.
+> - An object reference in java is similar to a memory pointer in C/C++, but the main difference and the key to Java’s safety is that you cannot manipulate references as you can with actual pointers, this you cannot cause an object reference to point to an arbitrary memory location or manipulate it like an integer.